 1 – Uganda has the highest percentage of Mountain Gorillas in the world

 Mountain gorillas are definitely Uganda’s center of attraction.
 Mountain gorillas attract thousands of tourists each and every year with many tourists competing for Gorilla Tracking.
-There are currently less than 800 mountain gorillas left in the world and almost half of the population reside in Bwindi Impenetrable Forest, Bwindi Impenetrable National Park.
+There are currently less than 1000 mountain gorillas left in the world and almost half of the population reside in Bwindi Impenetrable Forest, Bwindi Impenetrable National Park.
 These species are critically endangered and are greatly threatened by encroachment on their habitat, poaching and diseases.
-You need a gorilla trekking permit to be eligible to track these mountain gorillas, each permit goes for $600 on peak seasons and $450 on low seasons.
+You need a gorilla trekking permit to be eligible to track these mountain gorillas, each permit goes for $600 on peak and low seasons.

 2 – Uganda has over 1000 species of Birds

 Basing on its great biodiversity, Uganda is definitely a heaven for birdwatchers.
 Uganda has over 1,000 species of birds with a percentage of 68% of the continent and 12% of the total population in the world.
 Awesome right?
 What about the amazing species?
 Some of the amazing species of birds in Uganda comprises of the crested crane, the rare shoebill stork, the African fish eagle, the Jacana, Narina’s trogon and the amazing African pygmy geese.
-At the Moment Lake Mburo National Park, Murchison Falls National Park and Queen Elizabeth National Park are the best places for birding tours.
+At the Moment; Lake Mburo National Park, Murchison Falls National Park and Queen Elizabeth National Park are the best places for birding tours.

 3 – Zika Virus originated from Zika Forest in Entebbe